"The evening star is shinin' bright. So make a wish, and hold on tight. There's magic in the air tonight, And anythin' can happen..."

 Tiana's name is one letter away from Tiara.
 Hmm...
 Her name also literally means "Princess".

 Louis is a jazz playing alligator.
-"Gator" was a slang term for jazzman in the 20s.
-To be more specific, Louis is a trumpet playing Gator, combine that with "gator" being a slang term for a Jazzman and you get a multi-layer reference to Louis Armstrong.
+"Gator" was a slang term for a jazzman in the 20s.
+To be more specific, Louis is a trumpet playing Gator: a multi-layer reference to Louis Armstrong.
 These are far from the only similarities the two share.

 A throwaway line at the masquerade party was Big Daddy calling one of the party goers "senator".
 Said party goer was in a devil costume.